Iceessence/GptCodexCursorApp/README.md

 ```
 Then open http://127.0.0.1:8000

+### Verify the local model connection

+Open ⚙ Settings and click **Test connection** after choosing your backend and base URL.
+The app reports round-trip time and a quick preview of detected models so you can confirm everything is reachable before chatting.

 ## Settings
 Click the ⚙️ icon in the top bar to switch between Ollama and LM Studio, choose a model, and adjust parameters.
 You can also switch backends or models instantly from the top bar quick selector.